tristeng/satellite-tracker/README.md

 ```
 This will move the telescope to the first point of the trajectory at which point it will wait for the trajectory start
 time and then start following the trajectory.

+## How to Create a Satellite Configuration File
+The satellite configuration file is a JSON file that contains the following fields:
+- `name`: The name of the satellite as defined in the Celestrak database.
+- `start`: The start time of the trajectory with timezone information.
+- `end`: The end time of the trajectory with timezone information.
+- `trajectory.step`: The time step between trajectory points in seconds (I typically leave this at 1 second).
+- `trajectory.pad`: The time in seconds to pad the trajectory start and end times (this allows the telescope to ramp up
+  its speed).
+- `trajectory.offset_multiplier`: Used in conjunction with the `trajectory.pad` field to multiply the 'distance' between
+  the first and last points of the trajectory, and use that value to inject a new first and last point.
+- `tracking_period`: The time in seconds to update the telescope with the current slew rates.

+To track a satellite:
+1. Use an existing application to find the satellite you want to track, e.g.: [Heavens Above](https://heavens-above.com).
+2. Find a pass for the satellite you wish to track and make note of its start and end times.
+3. Determine the satellite's name as defined in the Celestrak database and use that name in your configuration file.
+4. Create the JSON file with the above fields and save it in the `conf` directory.
+5. Run the application with the path to the configuration file and use the `trajectory` command to plot the trajectory.
+6. If the trajectory plots look correct, you are done!
+If not, you can play around with the `trajectory.pad` and
+  `trajectory.offset_multiplier` fields to help fit a better trajectory (I've found that longer period trajectories
+  need larger padding).

+Use some of the existing configuration files as a template for your own.

+## Known Issues
+- Trajectories that pass through the zenith can result in unattainble slew speeds for the telescope.
+This is due to
+  the fact that the telescope will attempt to move its vertical axis 180 degrees as it passes through the zenith in
+  a short amount of time.